What happens during an inspection if you are travelling without a valid ticket? You can find information on this here.

 You must check whether you have a valid ticket before boarding public transport.
 In vehicles where the driver sells tickets, you need to buy your ticket when you board.
 Multiple-journey tickets or multiple day passes must be stamped at the ticket machine or immediately after boarding using the ticket validator in the bus.

 For inspection purposes, the name, home address, date of birth and place of origin of any passenger who does not have a valid ticket will be recorded.
 The receipt or payment demand notice from the inspection can be used as a ticket in all zones for the next hour.
 The right to report the offence essentially remains reserved.
 From the third time a person is caught, a report is always made to the police.

-Children under 6 travel free when accompanied by an adult.
-Up to 8 children can travel free per accompanying adult.
+Children up to 5.99 years old travel free and do not need a ticket.
 Children from 6 to 16 pay the reduced fare.
 The GA travelcard for young adults allows children aged 6-16 to travel for free when accompanied by a parent.
 The GA travelcard for grandchildren allows children aged 6-16 to travel for free when accompanied by a grandparent.
 The parent or grandparent must have a valid ticket.